trtcrd/SLIM/README.md

 **Can I try it?**

 Yes!
 This website is intended to give you a demo of the tool's possibilities.
-The demo server has a reduced processing power  and the upload capacity is **limited to 1 Gb per run**.
-However, it should allows you to process a full illumina MiSeq run.
+The demo server has a reduced processing capacity  and the upload is **limited to 1 Gb per run**.
+This should be enough to process a full illumina MiSeq run.

 To try it, you can either :
 - download this [exemple tutorial](https://github.com/trtcrd/SLIM/blob/gh-pages/assets/tuto/exemple_tuto.zip) to check by yourself the files and their required format.